-When you start your journey to find the perfect rosin press machine for you and your budget, you’ll have plenty of options to choose from.
+You’ll have plenty of options when you start your journey to find the perfect rosin press machine for you and your budget.

 But nowhere offers the diverse selection you’ll find here at Hydrobuilder.
 Here, you’ll have access to the widest range of brands and products available, at the best prices online.